IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 Honestly British cuisine is in my top five, with the caveat that the British palate is odd and there are lots of “to be avoided” things about it.
 Best cheese, best use of vinegar, best use of blood, best salads, best cakes.

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 13 December 2025 23:30 (five days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 13 December 2025 23:30 (one month ago)

 salt potatoes are soooo good